parasquid/daybreak/README.md

 > "the rose-pink light of dawn"
 > synonyms:	daybreak, sunrise, first light, daylight; More

-`Daybreak` is a small app to play around with the Zora Aggregate Query API (AQUa)
+`Daybreak` is a small app to play around with the Zora Aggregate Query API (AQuA)

 ## Settings and Configuration